neoforged/Documentation/versioned_docs/version-1.21.1/resources/server/enchantments/index.md

     // (Optional) Which items this enchantment appears for in the enchanting table.
     // Can be an item, list of items, or item tag.
     // If left unspecified, this is the same as `supported_items`.
+    // Ignored for enchantments without the in_enchanting_table tag.
     "primary_items": [
         "examplemod:item_a",
         "examplemod:item_b"